vipul0123/SMVDU-Yoga-Club/README.md

 ### Extra feature/Bug fixed
 Added a few line of JavaScript to make the menu toggling when on mobile screens.

+### Images
+All of the images used in this website are taken from pixabay.com

+## Deployment
+You can find the live website here: https://haris-noori.github.io/yoga-website/

 Happy coding!